 Making the Switch

-With the exception of a business whose sole income is directly tied to your hours like consulting, you can convert your
+Except for a business whose sole income is directly tied to your hours like consulting, you can convert your LLC to an S-Corp and get those tax benefits.

 What is a reasonable salary?
 There’s a ton of debate on this out there, and while you can essentially make this up, I wouldn’t suggest it.
 Most people seem to index their salaries to Payscale or Glassdoor.
 Lucky for us, their salaries are pretty low.